fktn-k/fkYAML/docs/mkdocs/docs/api/macros.md

 ???
 Example annotate "Example: force the fkYAML library to use a specific C++ standard"

     ```cpp
-    // force the library to use the C++14 standard.
+    // force fkYAML to use the C++14 standard.
     #define FK_YAML_HAS_CXX_14 1
     #include <fkYAML/node.hpp>

-    ...
+    // your code from here
     ```